 Help me get seen & adopted!

-already neutered, housetrained, a special needs pet, up to date with shots, good with kids, good with dogs, and good with cats.
+already neutered, up to date with shots, and not good with cats.

-I am already neutered, housetrained, a special needs pet, up to date with shots, good with kids, good with dogs, and good with cats.
+I am already neutered, up to date with shots, and not good with cats.

 We are a small non-profit 501c3 rescue.
 All of our dogs are housed in private foster homes.
 We do not have a public facility.
 We get most of our dogs from our local high kill animal control facility.